How Electron Microscopy Works & How We Save You Time & Money

-- With the capital saved through our program, labs are better able to reinvest in their core business and operations (staffing, inventory, marketing/sales, etc.)
+- Conserves working capital, enabling you to reinvest in your core business and operations (staffing, inventory, marketing/sales, etc.)

 *Please consult your tax advisor to determine the full tax implications of leasing equipment.

-Electron Microscopy Techniques, Methods, & Costs
+Electron Microscopy Techniques, Types, & Costs

 Transmission Electron Microscope (TEM)

-Scanning Electron Microscope
+Scanning Electron Microscope (SEM)

-Scanning Transmission Electron Microscope
+Scanning Transmission Electron Microscope (STEM)